 Audrey Assad gave us an unexpected gift this year, an EP entitled “Eden.”
 What a year for this artist to paint art with lyrics and notes that encompass what it means to become more of who we were created to be.
 10 years ago a young Audrey Assad released her first record The House You’re Building.
 A couple of years later, she released her second with Sparrow Records.
-Since then, she has released 3 more records independently with the help of her husband, Michael Porter.
+Since then, she has released 3 more records independently with the help of Michael Porter.
 As she has grown in influence, Audrey has not hidden from the world who she is.
 She is one of few female artists to steer her music closer to liturgical and worship music.
 Pursuing this authentically has taken her on a journey that has shaken her faith in ways she had never expected.
 Eden brings us closer to God’s heart, a gift produced from a decade of this young artist’s journey.

 Shiloh begins with an invitation, a humanizing observation of eyes that, deep down, look “haunted by grey ghosts”.
 The lyrics enter in to the storyline of a person’s emotional life, reminiscent of an intimate friendship.
 ‘May your healing / be a clearing in the wood / may you breathe in / deeper than you ever could before.’
 Her layered vocal tones combined with the upbeat background, and the addition of pointed yet soft transitions, create a masterpiece like a musical version of a stained-glass window.
 Although the melody is simple, the music is calming with an intentionality that is deep yet peaceful, as was the Biblical town of Shiloh that provided rest for the Israelites.
 This song brings to light that we can find peace in our hearts even as we are journeying like God’s people were long ago.